Cushioncraft: History

 In 1971, Britten-Norman encountered financial problems, and one result was that the Cushioncraft company was sold in 1972 to the British Hovercraft Corporation.

 Production

-Between 1960 and 1972 Cushioncraft designed 6 models of which 5 were produced.
+Between 1960 and 1972 Cushioncraft designed six models of which five were produced.

 CC1

 CC1 was the "second" hovercraft to lift off in 1960.
-The ground clearance of the CC1 was 12 to 15 inch.
+Circular (18 ft 10 in).
+The lift rotor - driven by 170 bhp 2-litre Coventry Climax FPF engine - ran round the periphery of the hull (a plywood construction); the engine also drove two propellers (taken from a Hiller helicopter) to steer through differential pitch.
+The cab, at the front of the hull, had space for the pilot and two passengers.The ground clearance of the CC1 was 12 to 15 inch.

 CC2

 The 11 passenger CC2 was originally designed without a skirt and using air deflection within the cushion for propulsion.
 The CC2 was heavily developed over the years with the addition of a skirt and two external engines each driving a propeller for propulsion.
 The "bodywork" was also heavily modified.

 CC4

-The CC4 was developed by Cushioncraft jointly with Hovercraft Development.
+The CC4 was developed by Cushioncraft jointly with Hovercraft Development (created as a subsidiary of the National Research Development Corporation that employed Cockerell).
 It was intended to be the first car sized craft to be put into production - this never happened.
-Subsequent to development use by Cushioncraft, the CC4 was sold to the NPL for future research, HDL renamed it HU-4.
+Subsequent to development use by Cushioncraft, the CC4 was sold to the National Physical Laboratory for future research, HDL renamed it HU-4.